JoachimVerscheldePersonal/tnlbt-recipe-retrieval/README.md

 > Jing Yang, Junwen Chen, and Keiji Yanai.
 "Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training."
 The University of Electro-Communications, Tokyo, Japan.

-Special thanks to the developers of PyTorch, Huggingface Transformers, and the Recipe1M dataset.
+Special thanks to the developers of PyTorch, Huggingface Transformers, the Recipe1M dataset and Emilien Dupont for the WGAN-GP implementation.

 ---